 Welcome to my site!
-Learn how I went from 330lbs at 52% body fat to an unhealthy 156lbs and then made another transformation by becoming a 200+ pound bodybuilder at 5% body fat!
+Learn how I became a Certified Weight Loss Specialist and went from 330lbs at 52% body fat to an unhealthy 156lbs and then made another transformation by becoming a 200+ pound bodybuilder at 5% body fat!
 By using Gastric Bypass surgery as a tool and incorporating a positive mindset, along with a positive support team behind me all the way, I've been able to transform my body, and my life, into something I never imagined possible.
 I'm nothing 'special', I'm not an 'anomaly', I'm just a normal, everyday guy who decided to make a change.
 The point is, YOU can do it too.

 My story is not unlike most who struggle with their weight...
 I grew up the "fat kid" and ultimately used food as my comfort.
 I struggled with my weight my entire life, ultimately leading to depression (among several health risks).
 I can vividly remember being called to the principle's office in the 3rd grade and being made to weigh myself on a scale.
 I was 188lbs at the time and was told there was a concern for me because I was, "too fat".
 Things of this nature continued through my adolescence and into my adult life.
 I spent many years doing the typical, "yo-yo dieting".
 I would commit to the newest fad diet and could potentially lose up to 50lbs at a time, only to eventually quit and gain 70lbs back in the process.
 I have tried literally every diet imaginable.
 From following the low carb craze of Atkins and South Beach, special soup diets, refeeds, the Warrior diet, Weight Watchers and other point-focused diets.
 Nothing seemed to work.
 Inevitably, once I would begin gaining weight back, it would throw me into yet another form of depression, which would in turn lead me to turning to food for comfort.
 Food became my best friend.
 My shelter.
 Everything revolved around it.
 My weight problems were also based off heredity, as most of my family suffered from obesity as well.
 We all lived the same type of lives at one point or another, using food as an escape.
 Any time the family would get together, we ate.
 Special occasions, birthdays, funerals, you name it.
 Everything was centered around what we were eating.